Kourtney Kardashian Shares Selfie In Skintight Pants And Bra After Claiming To Weigh Only 98 Pounds

 Kourtney Kardashian shared a photo on social media of her posing in skintight pants and a lacy bra after claiming she only weighs 98 pounds.
-The Keeping Up with the Kardashians star posed in front of her closet mirror for a selfie that she uploaded to Instagram on Friday night.
+The Keeping Up With the Kardashians star posed in front of her closet mirror for a selfie that she uploaded to Instagram on Friday night.

 The mother of three slipped into a pair of hot-pink pants that were high-waisted.
 She matched it with a lacy bra, but she crossed her arms over her chest for the snap.